 What is endometriosis?

-Endometriosis is a disease where the tissue that lines the uterus (the endometrium) grows abnormally, outside of the uterus.
+Endometriosis is a disease where tissue similar to that which lines the uterus (the endometrium) grows abnormally, outside of the uterus.
 It affects 1 in 10 born with women's reproductive organs - not just those who identify as a woman.

 This can cause extreme pain, growths, nodules and other complications.
 Because of its growth patterns, it can impact other areas in the body, making it more than a reproductive issue.

 It can surround other organs, create lumps of tissue that impacts organs, and other common problems.
 Most commonly, it causes extreme pain during menstruation, or outside of the cycle.
 The tissue growth can impact one's ability to get pregnant, cause miscarriages or prevent pregnancy altogether.